Termina1/coffeescript-style-guide/README.md

 foo(4).bar(8)
 ```

-Remember, it's better to omit parentheses, because it is the coffee-script way to do stuff, but try to keep code readable:
+Remember, it's better to omit parentheses, because it is the coffeescript way to do stuff, but try to keep code readable:

 ```coffeescript
 print inspect value